stitchdata/docs/_developer-files/import-api/objects/validate/validate-request.md

   {{ api.base-url }}{{ endpoint.short-url | flatify }}
 short: "{{ api.core-objects.status.short | flatify }}"
 description: |
-  {{ api.core-objects.validate.description | flatify | markdownify }}
+  {{ site.data.import-api.core-objects.validate.description | flatify | markdownify }}

   **Note**: Regardless of whether the Import API is functional, this endpoint will never return a `503 Service Unavailable` response.
-Use the [Status endpoint]({{ site.data.import-api.api.core-objects.status.anchor }}) to determine if the Import API is experiencing issues.
+Use the [Status endpoint]({{ site.data.import-api.core-objects.api-status.anchor }}) to determine if the Import API is experiencing issues.

 request-body: |